opalmer/pyfarm/docs/source/design/index.rst

 Design Documents
 ================

-Pages contained under this section cover the general design of certain aspects of PyFarm.
-Documents contained here are not necessarily a representation of the final product however they do serve as a guide towards the final specification while under development.
+Pages under this section cover the general design of certain aspects of pyfarm.
+Documents contained here are not necessarily a representation of the final product however they do serve as a guide towards some of the expected behaviors and intents.

 .. toctree::
-    :maxdepth: 5
+    :maxdepth: 2

+    dns_resolution_service
     client-server_assignment_fallback_behaviors

-..
-TODO: SEGMENT DOCS UNDER FOLDERS???l